willdady/cdk-iam-credentials-rotator/README.md

 });

 new IamCredentialsRotator(this, 'MyCredentialsRotator', {
-  usernames: ['homer', 'marge', 'bart', 'lisa', 'maggie'],
+  usernames: [
+    { username: 'homer' },
+    { username: 'marge' },
+    { username: 'bart' },
+    { username: 'lisa' },
+    { username: 'maggie' }
+  ],
   credentialsHandler: myCredentialsHandler,
 });
 ```

+Each username object supports an optional `metadata` key which can contain arbitrary string data.
+Do not store large or sensitive values in `metadata`.
+The `usernames` array is stored in a single AWS Parameter Store parameter which has a maximum size limit of 4KB.

 The Lambda function, `credentialsHandler`, is called immediately after a new access key is created for a user.
-The newly created credentials must be retrieved from AWS Secrets Manager using the secret name passed in to the function.
+The newly created credentials must be retrieved from AWS Secrets Manager using `secretName` included in the function's event.

 By default, credentials are rotated once an hour.
 This can be changed by providing `scheduleDuration` in the constructor.